- Home

 You can then make your way through your list of creditors to inform them that the person has died and ask for a balance statement so you know how much is left to pay.
 At this point, it’s likely that the creditor will give you some space while you organise the estate and arrange to pay off the debts.

-3. Start thinking about how to pay the debts
+3. Start thinking about how the debts will be paid

-Once you know about the debts, you will need to start thinking about how to pay for them.
+Once you know about the debts, you will need to start thinking about how to clear them.

 Check for insurance

 Before you think about paying anything against any debts, it’s important to check for insurance.
 The person who has passed away might have taken out an insurance policy on their debt that might pay part or all of the debt in the event of their death.
-If there is an insurance policy, you should make a claim, but if there isn’t you will need to make arrangements to pay the debt from the estate of the person who has died.
+If there is an insurance policy, you should make a claim, but if there isn’t you will need to make arrangements to pay the debt from their estate.

 Prioritise payments

-It’s important to know that before you pay any debts, you are legally allowed to cover funeral expenses and estate administration costs, so you shouldn’t be left out of pocket if you have paid for any of these things.
+It’s important to know that before you pay any debts, you’re legally allowed to cover funeral expenses and estate administration costs, so you shouldn’t be left out of pocket if you have paid for any of these things.

 Debts will need to be paid before the estate is distributed to any beneficiaries, and there is a specific order that you will need to pay in: